Recto station

 Recto station is the current western terminus of the Light Rail Transit Line 2 (LRT-2) system.
 It is situated on Recto Avenue at the district boundary of Santa Cruz and Quiapo, Manila.

-It shall be replaced by Pier 4 as the future western terminus of the LRT-2.
+It shall be succeeded by Pier 4 as the future western terminus of the LRT-2.

 History

 Recto station was constructed as part of Phase 2 of the LRT Line 2 project.
 It opened on October 29, 2004, replacing as the western terminus of the line.

 Nearby landmarks

 The station is near popular shopping centers like Isetann Cinerama Recto, Odeon Terminal Mall, QQ Mall Quiapo, Raon Shopping Center, Cartimar Manila Shopping Center, and Arranque Market.
 The famous bargain capital of Divisoria and the old grand central terminal of Tutuban are also within a few minutes' commute from the station.
 Other nearby landmarks include Nice Hotel, the Manila Grand Opera Hotel, Fabella Memorial Hospital, and Manila City Jail (Bilibid Viejo).

 Due to its position being near the University Belt, the station is also close to educational institutions such as Far Eastern University, FEU Institute of Technology, Chiang Kai Shek College, Arellano High School, University of the East, Philippine College of Criminology, Philippine College of Health Sciences, STI College Recto, Access Computer College-Manila, and Saint Stephen's High School.